 Time To Funding

-Cash advances are known for being fast.
-On average, businesses can get funded in about two days, sometimes less.
-Other times money can take five to seven days to process for larger amounts of funding.
+Cash advances are well-known for their speed.
+Businesses can get funded in two days on average, and sometimes even fewer.
+Other times, larger quantities of money can take five to seven days to process.

 How to apply for a merchant cash advance

-Those who apply for an MCA will typically be one of two things (or both): in need of fast access to capital or unable to qualify for a bank loan.
-Businesses rejected by banks will have little or no collateral, limited time in business, or a low credit score.
-Merchant cash advance providers tend to accept credit scores as low as 550, even 520 in some cases, and don’t require any collateral.
+Those who apply for an MCA are usually one of two things (or both): in need of quick cash or unable to qualify for a bank loan.
+Banks will reject businesses with little or no collateral, a short time in operation, or a poor credit score.
+Merchant cash advance companies typically accept credit scores as low as 550, and in some circumstances as low as 520, and do not need collateral.

 To apply for funding, you’ll need: